abhiagar/questions/README.md

 	- Should it just know things?
 	- How should it understand these things?
 - Should an AI be programmed once?
 Or should it be capable or re-writing itself?

+####Materials

+- What are basic blocks that can be improved to make peoples lives better?
+	- Shelter: Wood, Metal
+		- Drainage: Sewage system
+		- Heat, Warmth, Light: Electricity & Electronics
+	- Intake: Water, Food